matthewsides/SDCL-Methodologies/README.md

 However though data-driven design does prevent coupling (pairing) of data and functionality,data-driven programming has been argued to lead to bad object-oriented design, especially when dealing with more abstract data.
 This is because a purely data-driven object or entity is defined by the way it is represented.
 Any attempt to change the structure of the object would immediately break the functions that rely on it.

+The flexibility of data driven software or a data structure is another benefit, as designing for instance a programmed instruction application as a set of methods would be harder to change.
+Where as a data driven program is able to take all data pertaining to the programmed instruction course from a file.
+Through using this approach  the same program can present many different courses by using different data files.